Pierre Berdoy: Biography

-The postscript to the meeting with the Hunzingers would take place in 1983 when the association, Image and Creation (Image et Création), organised a collective exhibition where Pierre Berdoy presented large black and white prints entitled Empreintes dans la neige (Tracks in the snow) confronting charred writings by Claudie Hunzinger.
+The postscript to the meeting with the Hunzingers would take place in 1983 when the association, Image and Creation (Image et Création), organised a collective exhibition where Pierre Berdoy presented large black and white prints entitled "Empreintes dans la neige" (Tracks in the snow) confronting charred writings by Claudie Hunzinger.

 In 1971, the Ivory Coast government launched a scientific expedition in the Taï forest to take an inventory of the fauna and flora, for which Pierre Berdoy was the official photographer.
 The Taï National Park was created the following year.

 At Elle magazine, he left the Interior design pages for the Beauty pages.

 In 1984, Pierre Berdoy joined Madame Figaro magazine for which Martin Schmollgrüber had just become the Art Director.
 Pin-Up studio in Paris became his headquarters.
 He designed covers and hundreds of pages for the magazine; close-up pictures, fragmented faces and bodies as well as jewellery and beauty products, with the same obsession for detail.
 This technique is his signature.

-His collaboration with Madame Figaro came to an end with the sudden passing of Martin Schmollgrüber in 1991 at the age of 44.
+His collaboration with Madame Figaro came to an end with the sudden passing of M. Schmollgrüber in 1991 at the age of 44.

 In 1988 Pierre Berdoy joined Trademarc photographers’ agency, managed by Marc Pussemier.
-He did extensive advertising photography including the Yves Saint-Laurent Dress your lips (Habillez vos lèvres) campaign for its lipstick which won the French Grand Prix for posters (Grand Prix de l’Affiche Française) in 1992.
+He did extensive advertising photography including the Yves Saint Laurent Dress your lips (Habillez vos lèvres) campaign for its lipstick which won the French Grand Prix for posters (Grand Prix de l'Affiche française) in 1992.

 During the 1990s, he photographed beauty and still life for the editorial pages of Elle, Jardin des Modes, L'Officiel and Votre Beauté.

-In 1992, the French National Archaeological Museum (Musée d’Archéologie Nationale) celebrated the centenary of the discovery of Venus of Brassempouy by Edouard Piette.
+In 1992, the French National Archaeological Museum (Musée d'Archéologie nationale) celebrated the centenary of the discovery of Venus of Brassempouy by Edouard Piette.
 Pierre Berdoy exhibited his portraits of the mammoth ivory statuette, for once paying homage to an Upper Palaeolithic beauty.

-In 2002, Pierre Berdoy moved away from Paris and returned to his native town Biarritz and established his archives and studio where he now devotes his time to personal photography.
+In 2002, Pierre Berdoy moved away from Paris and returned to his native town Biarritz and established his archives and studio where he devoted his time to personal photography.